iotaledger/iota-wiki/.github/CONTRIBUTING.md

    **Linked Pull Requests**

    As soon as you have opened a pull request for the content, link the issue to this pull request.
-When the Pull Request gets merged or closed it will automatically also close this issue.
+When the Pull Request gets merged or closed, it will automatically also close this issue.

    ![image](https://user-images.githubusercontent.com/77154511/126052695-7b28f4c5-da09-4492-86e0-c5e4009862b0.png)